-Roses are the crown jewels of any garden.
+If you have roses in your garden they’re probably some of your most prized flowers.
 They are simply some of the most beautiful flowers out there.

 But did you know that not all plants make good neighbors for your beloved roses?
-Planting the wrong companions can stunt their growth, invite pests or even lead to disease.
+Planting the wrong companions can stop them from growing, bring in unwanted pests and even lead to disease.

-To make sure your roses thrive it’s important to know which plants to avoid.
-So lets explore the top 10 plants you should never grow next to roses.
+So to make sure your roses thrive it’s important to know which plants to avoid.
+With that in mind I’m going to go through the top 10 plants you should never grow next to roses.

 Garlic – A Rose’s Worst Companion

-Garlic may be a culinary favorite but it spells trouble for roses.
 It releases sulfur compounds into the soil which can be toxic to roses.
-These compounds can really hinder the development of the roots which in turn leads to poor growth or even plant death.
+These can really upset how the roots develop and that will result in poor growth or even death.

 Allelopathic effects are another issue.
-Garlic produces chemicals that can prevent other plants, including roses, from getting the essential nutrients they need.
-This means your roses might struggle to thrive if garlic is nearby.
+Garlic produces chemicals that can stop other plants, including roses, from getting the nutrients they need.
+So your roses could definitely struggle if they’re planted near to garlic.

 Mint